alexaio/alexaio.github.io/skills/jarvis/index.md

 ---
 layout: page
-title: "About"
+title: "Jarvis"
-quote: 'Apps and Skills for a new platform.'
+quote: 'One step closer to living like the Jetsons.'
 ---
 <div class="container mtb">
   <div class="row">